raphaelvdumas/mit-oases3.1-base/README.md

 [OASES](https://tlo.mit.edu/technologies/oases-software-modeling-seismo-acoustic-propagation-horizontally-stratified-waveguides) is a general-purpose computer code developed by the [Massachusetts Institute of Technology](http://www.mit.edu/) for modeling seismo-acoustic propagation in horizontally stratified waveguides.
 It uses wavenumber integration combined with the Direct Global Matrix solution technique.

+**I had a lot of trouble installing this base package on Windows, so I decided to create a friendly installation guide to help others.**

 ## Recommended: Using OASES 3.1 on Windows (Portable Edition)

 For ease of use, you can run OASES 3.1 directly on Windows by using the portable edition.
 Follow these steps: